 The first benefit is the increased power allows the engine to turn at a much slower rpm on entry and exit when the throttle-back solenoid is turned on.
 The throttle-back solenoid slows the engine down on both entry and exit to eliminate tufting of the turf as the coring head lifts and lowers.

 Turning the engine as slowly as possible without stalling is key.
 The increased power provides sufficient power to the coring head at a reduced rpm to further improve entry and exit hole quality.
 This reduced rpm is preset from the factory and, in most cases, should not need further adjustment.

 The second benefit is the Aercore 800 offers an optional verticutter attachment to provide an industry-exclusive aerating and verticutting combination.
 This tandem offers a productive and versatile option that no other competitor can do.

-The 25-hp (18.6-kW) engine allows the verticutter alone to operate at a depth of up to 1.75 in.
-(4.4 cm).
-Also, the increased horsepower allows the aerator and verticutter to be run simultaneously to impact even more surface area and further reduce compaction as part of the aeration process.
+The 18.6-kW (25-hp) engine allows the verticutter alone to operate at a depth of up to 4.4 cm (1.75 in.).
+Also, the increased power allows the aerator and verticutter to be run simultaneously to impact even more surface area and further reduce compaction as part of the aeration process.
 Course conditions will dictate how deep the verticutter can be run in combination with a maximum aeration depth.

 The Aercore™ 800 and its optional verticutter attachment feature a belt-driven design, providing quiet and smooth operation that does not require any lubrication.
 Belts require very minimal maintenance compared to traditional chain drive systems.